$f(\bar{R}, L(X))$-gravity in the context of dark energy with power law expansion and energy conditions: Introduction

-The unique characteristics of {\bf K-}essence theory is that it tracks the background energy density only in the radiation epoch.
-The sharp transition of positive pressure to negative pressure at the matter-radiation equality occurs automatically with the help of its dynamics only. {\bf K-}essence theory was unable to dominate before matter-radiation equality as it was busy to track the radiation background.
-Since its energy density inevitably drops several orders of magnitude at the transition to dust domination, it was also impossible to dominate immediately just after the dust domination.
-On the other hand, as the matter density decreases more rapidly than the energy density with expanding universe, {\bf K-}essence theory took the dominating role at the age roughly around the current epoch.
-Thus, the whole problem of Cosmic Coincidence Problem (i.e., why we live in the particular era during which the dark matter and dark energy densities are roughly equal) vanishes to the fact that we came to observe the universe at the right time after matter-radiation equality.
+{\bf K-}essence theory is different in the sense that it traces the background energy density when the universe was in radiation epoch only.
+The sharp transition of positive pressure to negative pressure at the matter-radiation equality occurs automatically with the help of its dynamics. {\bf K-}essence theory was unable to dominate before matter-radiation equality as it was busy to track the radiation background.
+Since the energy density inevitably drops to a very small value at the transition to dust domination, it was also impossible to dominate immediately just after the dust domination.
+On the other hand, as the matter density drops more rapidly than the energy density with expanding universe, {\bf K-}essence field came into control at the age roughly around the current epoch.
+Thus, the whole problem of Cosmic Coincidence Problem (i.e., why we live in the era of dark matter and dark energy density's equality) vanishes to the fact that we came to observe the universe at the right time after matter-radiation equality.

-There is another interesting characteristic of {\bf K-}essence model that it can produce a dark energy component where the sound speed ($c_{s}$) does not exceed the speed of light.
-These models are observationally distinguished from standard scalar field quintessence models with a canonical kinetic term (for which $c_{s} = 1$), and may provide a mechanism to reduce cosmic microwave background (CMB) fluctuations on large angular scales \cite{eric,dedeo,bean}.
-Some cosmological behaviours and the stability of the {\bf K-}essence model in FLRW spacetime has been studied by Yang et al.~\cite{Yang}
+{\bf K-}essence models also ensures the production of dark energy component where the sound speed ($c_{s}$) does not exceed the light speed.
+There exist a difference between these models and scalar field quintessence models from the observational background with a canonical kinetic term (for which $c_{s} = 1$), and this may one of the ways to reduce cosmic microwave background (CMB) fluctuations measured on large angular scales \cite{eric,dedeo,bean}.
+Though there may be some stages where the fluctuations of the field can propagate superluminally ($c_{s}>1$)~\cite{babi3,babi4,Bonvin}.

+Some cosmological behaviours and the stability of the {\bf K-}essence model in FLRW spacetime has been studied by Yang et al.~\cite{Yang}.
+Some opposite results have been obtained for small sounds speed of scalar perturbations which implies clustering of dark energy and increase of cosmological perturbations \cite{Sawicki,Kunz}.

-Historically, a theory with a non-canonical kinetic term was first proposed by Born and Infeld~\cite{born1} in order to get rid of the infinite self-energy of the electron.
-Similar type of theories was also studied in the literature~\cite{born2,born3}.
-The literature~\cite{Linde,Albrecht,Dvali,Kachru,Alishahiha,Silverstein1,Chen1,Weinberg,Chen2} of string theory, brane cosmology, D-branes, etc. have also used the DBI type non-canonical Lagrangian.
+Historically, Born and Infeld~\cite{born1} introduced a non-canonical kinetic theory to overcome the infinite self-energy of the electron.
+Some more non-canonical theories was also studied in literatures like~\cite{born2,born3}.
+The studies~\cite{Linde,Albrecht,Dvali,Kachru,Alishahiha,Silverstein1,Chen1,Weinberg,Chen2} of string theory, brane cosmology, D-branes, etc. have also used the DBI type non-canonical Lagrangian.